natelistrom/natelistrom.github.io/_posts/2022-03-29-pae-definitions.md

 ---
 layout: post
 title:  "Definitions: what are peak aesthetic experiences?"
+description: "A peak aesthetic experience is one in which a person is exposed to a particularly meaningful work of art, music, nature, or story and experiences tears, chills, a sense of being moved, or some combination of these."
 date:   2022-03-29 12:00:00 -0400
 tags: [Peak aesthetic experiences, Story, Writing, Book]
 maturity: note